amkartashov/gf-k8s/README.md

 * confluence.yaml
 * jira.yaml
 * gitea.yaml
-* seafile.yaml - set of resources for seafile.

-  Pod consists of 4 containers: ccnet, seaf, seahub and seahubstatic (on nginx image).

-  One init container is used to install/upgrade.

 * SSH service

   Used as jump server, as development box (has golang an python, git), as management server for docker and k8s, etc